-Want a richer, more mouth-filling flavor in your fish or seafood, use rye or barley flour.
-These are heavier-tasting flours good with oily fish such as herring, bluefish, jacks or mackerel.
-I will also use these flours sometimes when I am cooking in a cuisine that uses those flours, such as Scottish, German, or Scandinavian.
+If you want a richer, more mouth-filling flavor in your fish or seafood, use rye or barley flour.
+These flours are heavier-tasting, making them a good match for oily fish such as herring, bluefish, jacks, or mackerel.
+Consider using these flours when you are cooking dishes of cuisine that uses those flours, such as Scottish, German, or Scandinavian.
 Swap out the all-purpose flour in a recipe for smoked herring fishcakes or classic British whitebait (fried tiny fish) for a deeper flavor.